 - Ownerless, free-roaming and lacking a traceable microchip

-- Of a healthy weight (a good indicator that they have someone in their neighborhood feeding and caring for them) and injury-free (as determined by our veterinary staff)
+- Of a healthy weight (a good indicator that they have someone in their neighborhood feeding and caring for them) and injury-free (as determined by veterinary staff)

 - At least two months of age and two pounds in weight

-Role of enforcement officers
+Role of field services officers

 In many communities, it’s possible to find pest control or wildlife removal companies that will remove “feral” cats for a fee.
 Cats caught by these commercial trappers are often brought to the local shelter, where, like so many cats (especially those determined to be “feral”), they are killed.